Vanlife is Entirely What You Make of it.

 What Type of Insulation Should You Use?

 There are many different types of insulation material out there, and some are a much better choice for vans than others.
-Here’s what we recommend:
+We generally recommend two insulation schemes, depending on your budget and your priorities:

 - WALLS: ¾” - 1” Rigid Foam Board Insulation